NotYourSyn/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+// Closure is where a "child" function has access to a "parent" functions variables and the global variables, a scope chain.

 2. Study the following code, then answer the questions below.

 ```js